vedph/cadmus-chgc/README.md

 In our case, items are manuscript pages; and parts are the annotations on top of each page's image.
 So you end up with a list of pages, grouped into manuscripts by their group ID; and inside each page you have an object representing its visual annotations.
 The typical process is selecting a page, editing its annotations part, and saving it when done.
 At any moment you can then export TEI, both from the web UI or from a dedicated CLI tool, and the same is true for data imports.

-As this project uses Cadmus only as a mean of annotating images with an additional set of essential metadata.
+This project uses Cadmus only as a mean of annotating images with an additional set of essential metadata.
 So, the only project-specific component is the `ChgcImageAnnotationsPart` part.

 ## ChgcImageAnnotationsPart